We believe in the Holy Spirit, the Lord, the giver of life,

 Not so the Holy Spirit.
 The only picture of Him in the Bible is the form of a dove that descended on Jesus at His baptism.
 We lack a human-looking picture of the Holy Spirit so we struggle to think of Him as a person.
 Many people think of the Holy Spirit as an impersonal powerful force that comes from the Father into the world.

 However, the Bible teaches that the Holy Spirit is a person.
-The Greek language in which the New Testament is written always uses “He” and never “it” to refer to the Holy Spirit.
+The New Testament writers always use the pronoun “He” and never “it” to refer to the Holy Spirit.
 He speaks (John 14:26), He has a will (1 Corinthians 12:11), He has emotions (Ephesians 4:30), and He can be lied to (Acts 5:3-4).
 Though you may not have a human picture in your mind, think of the Holy Spirit as a real person.

 The Work of the Holy Spirit